t-mart/nextver/README.md

 # nextver

+*This library is currently under heavy development.
+Docs may not reflect the APIs or be incomplete.
+Test coverage is low in some areas.*

 A library for parsing and incrementing arbitrarily-formatted versions.

 Instead of conforming to a specific versioning scheme, this library allows you to define your